 Additional factors that determine your rate

 - Driving history: One of the easiest ways to see your car insurance premium skyrocket is by getting into car accidents or accumulating traffic tickets.
-These negative incidents indicate to your insurance carrier that you are a higher-risk driver.
+These incidents indicate to your insurance carrier that you are a higher-risk driver.

 - Credit score: The statistics show that drivers with poor credit file more claims, and more expensive claims, than drivers with good credit.

-- Age: Age is a particularly important factor in determining your car insurance premium if you’re a young driver.
+- Age: Age is a particularly important factor in determining your car insurance premium, especially if you’re a young driver.
 Data shows that teenage drivers are more reckless and become involved in more accidents than any other age group.
 Therefore, young drivers face much higher premiums when compared to older drivers.

 - Gender: Though only relevant for those drivers under the age of 25, gender can play a role in how much you pay for car insurance.
 Male drivers 24 and younger pay an average of $10 less per year for their car insurance than their female counterparts.